Harry Osborn: Fictional character biography

-This tranquility is shattered when the aftereffects of the "Inferno" crisis sunder the barrier between Harry's conscious and subconscious minds.
-Once again, he remembers being Green Goblin—and his hatred of Spider-Man.
-Harry has now convinced himself that Peter Parker resents the Osborns' "stable family life" due to never having been wanted by his own parents or guardians, when in fact it was the complete opposite.
-He uses Peter's trust in him to capture him, and subjects him to hallucinogenic gases to psychologically torment him.
-He finds himself unsatisfied with this revenge, however, and decides to kill Spider-Man.
-However, given the opportunity he proves unwilling to kill his best friend.
+This tranquility is shattered when the aftereffects of the "Inferno" event break the barrier between Harry's conscious and subconscious minds.
+Once again, he remembers being the Goblin and his hatred of Spider-Man.
+Harry convinces himself that Peter resents the Osborns' "stable family life" due to never having been wanted by his own parents or guardians, when in fact it was the opposite.
+Harry takes a new version of the Goblin Formula and attacks Spider-Man, but dies from the formula's effects.